The Riordans: Development

-In 1964 the fledgling Telefís Éireann had launched Tolka Row, a soap opera set in a working class part of Dublin.
+In 1964 the fledgling Telefís Éireann had launched Tolka Row, a drama serial set in a working class part of Dublin.
 Its success was immediate, with its actors becoming household names.
-One year later, aware that Ireland was still a largely rural country, and of the immense popularity of rural-based radio shows on RTÉ Radio (then called Radio Éireann), notably The Kennedys of Castleross Telefís Éireann decided to create a new rural soap opera, set on a family farm.
+One year later, aware that Ireland was still a largely rural country, and of the popularity of rural-based radio shows on Radio Éireann, notably The Kennedys of Castleross, Telefís Éireann decided to create a new rural drama serial set on a family farm.
 Located in Dunboyne, The Flathouse, owned by the Connolly family, was the setting for this programme.

 Christopher Fitz-Simons was the show's first executive producer.
 The drama was written by James Douglas and later Wesley Burrowes, who derived much of his inspiration from engaging with and observing the lives of the locals in Kells, County Kilkenny.

-Part of the success of the series was because many of the leading actors were themselves from the background they represented.
-John Cowley, who played the patriarch of the family, Tom Riordan was from real farming stock in Ardbraccan in County Meath and many of the issues his character had to deal with reflected his own life experiences in rural Ireland.
-Actor Tom Hickey, who played Benjy was from County Kildare in the midlands and also had personal experience of life in the part of the country in which the programme was set.
+Part of the success of the series was because many of the leading actors were from the background they represented.
+John Cowley, who played the patriarch of the family, Tom Riordan was from real farming stock in Ardbraccan in County Meath and many of the issues his character had to deal with reflected his experiences in rural Ireland.
+Actor Tom Hickey, who played Benjy was from County Kildare and also had personal rural experience.